illumos/docs/docs/developers/build.md

 ### OpenIndiana

-On OpenIndiana, the `build-essential` package includes the GCC compiler and other tools required to build illumos.
-In addition, for now, we should install the newer GCC 7 compiler and the Python 3.5 runtime for a complete build.
+On OpenIndiana, the `build-essential` package includes the GCC compilers and other tools required to build illumos.
+In addition, for now, we should install the older Python 3.5 package for a complete build.

 ```
 sudo pkg install build-essential \
-    developer/gcc-10
+    runtime/python-35
 ```

 The GCC versions to use can be found in `/usr/gcc/7` and `/usr/gcc/10`.